richard-cargill/parse-query-string/README.md

 // {key: ['value 1', 'value 2', 'value 3']}
 ```

-The only method currently available is parse.
+The only method currently available is `parse`.
 Keys and values are automatically decoded.

 ## License